Skip to main content

 The pros and cons of TriTerm Medical insurance

-This type of short-term insurance can give you needed health coverage while you’re in between traditional plans.
-Find out if it’s right for you.
+This type of short term health insurance can give you the healthcare coverage you need while you’re in between traditional plans.
+Find out if it’s a good fit for you.

-Maybe you’ve just turned 26 and totally spaced out on picking up health insurance after you were dropped from your parents’ plan.
+Maybe you’ve just turned 26 and forgot about picking up health insurance after you were dropped from your parents’ plan.
 Or you’ve retired early and need something for a few years before Medicare kicks in.
 Or maybe you’ve recently become self-employed but aren’t sure whether you’ll eventually return to the corporate world (and its group health insurance).

-If any of these scenarios sound like you, then you may have a good health insurance choice: TriTerm Medical insurance, underwritten by Golden Rule Insurance Company.
-This is a form of short-term medical insurance that can last nearly up to 36 months, says Jeff Baechle, vice president of Individual Market Product Strategy at UnitedHealthOne.
+If any of these scenarios sound like you, then you may have another health insurance choice: TriTerm Medical insurance, underwritten by Golden Rule Insurance Company.
+This is a form of short term medical insurance that can last nearly up to 36 months, says Jeff Baechle, vice president of Individual Market Product Strategy at UnitedHealthOne.
 But it’s not necessarily for everyone.
 Here’s a look at some of the pros and cons.

-TriTerm Medical pro: You have a variety of benefits
+TriTerm Medical advantage: You have a variety of benefits

 Some pre-existing condition coverage.
 After you’ve been on the plan for a year, eligible services related to some preexisting conditions may be covered.

 Prescription medication benefits.
-There’s a $5,000 covered expense maximum benefit per person, per term for outpatient prescriptions on most plans.
-Some plans also have tiered pricing, which lets you get many common Tier 1 prescription medications for a simple $25 copay, with no deductible.
+There’s a covered expense maximum for outpatient prescriptions on most plans.
+Some plans also have tiered pricing, which lets you get many common generic prescription medications for a copay, with no deductible.

 Preventive care.
-After a six-month waiting period, most TriTerm Medical plans include a $200 benefit per person, per term for preventive care wellness checks.
+After a short waiting period, most TriTerm Medical plans include limited benefits for preventive care wellness visits.

-Learn more about what's covered under various TriTerm Medical plans.
+Learn more about what's covered under a TriTerm Medical plan to see if it's a good fit for you.

-TriTerm Medical pro: You’ll have access to a network with a wide variety of doctors and hospitals
+TriTerm Medical advantage: You’ll have access to a network with a wide variety of doctors and hospitals

-TriTerm Medical plans offer access to nearly 1.4 million doctors and other healthcare professionals and more than 6,500 hospitals and other medical facilities in the U.S.
+TriTerm Medical plans offer access to doctors and other healthcare professionals, and hospitals and other medical facilities across the U.S.

 “TriTerm has a broad network,” says Baechle.
 “It may provide access to up to 80% of all doctors and hospitals in a given area.”
 Chances are that if you have TriTerm Medical, there will be an in-network option for care in your town — and it may even be your current doctor.